Frozen Gaussian approximation for the fractional Schr\"odinger equation: The FGA for the modified

-\begin{remark} Although in the definition above we use two constraints for $u^{\veps}$ and $\hat{u}^{\veps}$ respectively, actually they are equivalent by \eqref{eq:equvi_FBI} and only one of them need to be checked when verifying whether a function is asymptotically high-frequency or not. \end{remark}
+\begin{remark} Although in the definition above we use two constraints for $u^{\veps}$ and $\hat{u}^{\veps}$ respectively, they are actually equivalent by \eqref{eq:equvi_FBI}, and only one of them need to be checked when verifying whether a function is asymptotically high-frequency or not. \end{remark}

-\begin{remark} Closed bounded set $K_{\omega}$ defined in \eqref{eq:K_omega} over phase-space $\bbR^{2d}$ figures out where the initial wave function is ``mainly'' supported under the FBI transform and excludes the singular points of Hamiltonian equations \eqref{eq:hamiltonian-flow} by small open ball regions, that is why we introduce the cutoff FGA. \end{remark}
+\begin{remark} The closed bounded set $K_{\omega}$ defined in \eqref{eq:K_omega} over phase-space $\bbR^{2d}$ identifies where the initial wave function is primarily supported under the FBI transform.
+It also excludes the singular points of Hamiltonian flow \eqref{eq:hamiltonian-flow} by removing small open balls around these points.
+That is why we introduce the cutoff FGA. \end{remark}